Pitch Ready Set Do

 What should podcast hosts invite Naman to talk about?

-Career pivots, building before you feel ready, creator leverage, immigrant and international-student decisions, O-1 stories, and the stretch between planning and actually doing the thing.
+Career pivots, building before you feel ready, creator leverage, international-student decisions, O-1 stories, and the stretch between planning and actually doing the thing.

 Where should outreach go?